Approximating the Distribution of the Median and other Robust Estimators on Uncertain Data: Introduction

-We are particularly interested in the case where $n$ can be quite large, but $k$ could be small.
-For technical simplicity we assume here that the number $k^n$ (the number of possible traversals of point sets) can be computed in $O(1)$ time and fit in $O(1)$ words of space under an extended version of the RAM model.
+We are particularly interested in the case where $n$ is large and $k$ is small.
+For technical simplicity we assume an extended RAM model where $k^n$ (the number of possible traversals of point sets) can be computed in $O(1)$ time and fits in $O(1)$ words of space.